Zoo, China Report

 pigs and primates) were housed on sterile surfaces close to

-freezing temperature with reduced
+freezing temperature with

 chance for exploratory behaviours.
 This practice likely